themindfulbit/td/_content/1-episodes/2014-02-07-066-files-in-the-cloud.md

 > {{ theme:partial src="aside-header" voice="potatowire" text="More info" }}
 >
 > @modernscientist [blogged about this](http://themodernscientist.com/posts/2014/2014-02-06-torrential_file_synchronization/) on her own site in more detail, so head there if you'd link to know more.
-Also, the Backupsy link above will provide a discount of as much as 40%, while getting her some extra storage space.
+Also, the Backupsy link provided above will discount the service as much as 40%, while getting her some extra storage space.
 Win/win.

 ### The Challenges of Sharing and Syncing
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="11:03" }}